 AnimalsDogsEtching / Eau-forte / AquatintFine ArtFine Art PrintsFrench

-Lepic: Engraving of a Little Terrier Begging
+Ludovic Lepic: Engraving of a Little Terrier Begging

 Count Ludovic LEPIC

-A marvelous image of a little terrier, wearing a vest, and begging.
+Marvelous image of a little terrier, wearing a vest, and begging.

 The artist, Count Ludovic Lepic, was a good friend and artistic collaborator of Edgar Degas.

 Lepic’s invented a printing process that he called “variable etchings” in which he would etch a drawing on a copper plate then make multiple individual copies by altering the way he re-wiped ink around the plate or applying different levels of pressure each time a new paper was used.
 Degas learned this print making method from Lepic and used it in his own work.
+The technique had an important impact on modern printmaking.

 The Cleveland Museum of Art has in its collection a portrait by Degas of Lepic in which the artist holds a Belgian Griffin.
 It is possible that this is a dog of the same breed.
 Or it may be a Yorkshire, Cairn or other terrier.